Here are some selected organisations/ websites that you might find useful:

 Advice to make places more accessible, attractive and useful for everyone regardless of age, disability and social circumstance.
 The Sensory Trust has created a number of factsheets, guidance booklets and example documents that can be downloaded free of charge.

 A Royal Horticultural Society (RHS) initiative that encourages cities, towns and villages to show off their achievements in environmental responsibility, community participation and horticulture.
 It includes the

 ‘It’s Your Neighbourhood’ scheme for community groups cleaning up and greening up their immediate local environment.

 An annual event held each September which celebrates England’s architecture and culture by allowing free access to properties that are usually closed to the public or normally charge a fee.
 Organising this as a local initiative within the national umbrella scheme can be an important place-partnership.
 Similar events are held in Scotland, Wales and Northern Ireland.

-The UK’s annual celebration of green spaces organised by GreenSpace and launched in 2006.
+The UK’s annual celebration of green spaces launched in 2006.
 It aims to encourage people to visit, enjoy and take pride in their local parks and green spaces.
-Each year has a theme and in (July) 2012 it is focussing on access to all to healthy green spaces and encouraging people to give their park a simple health check.
+Each year normally has a theme – for example, in July 2012 it was on access for all to healthy green spaces and encouraging people to give their park a simple health check.

 Provides support and advice to help business and the public sector to cut carbon emissions, save energy and commercialise low carbon technologies.